tvrenamer/tvrenamer/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/554441/Screenshots/tvrenamer-0.7.png)

 ## Connectivity Issues
-If you are receiving errors about "unable to connect to internet" please [download version 0.7](http://tvrenamer.github.com).
-Note that [Java 8](https://java.com/en/download) is now required.
+If you are receiving errors about "unable to connect to internet" please [download version 0.7.1](http://tvrenamer.github.com).
+Note that [Java 7](https://java.com/en/download) is required.

 ## Features
  * Rename many different shows at once from information from [TheTVDB](http://thetvdb.com/)